-In this section, you'll find information about applying for an ICAEW insolvency licence.
+This section provides information about applying for an ICAEW insolvency licence.

-If you want to become an ICAEW licensed insolvency practitioner and carry out insolvency work under the Insolvency Act 1986, you must:
+To become an ICAEW licensed insolvency practitioner and carry out insolvency work under the Insolvency Act 1986, you must:

 If you're not an ICAEW member, you can be licensed by ICAEW if you also become an affiliate of ICAEW.
 The application form below combines the licence application and the application for affiliate status and can be used by non-members.

 You don’t have to be an ICAEW Chartered Accountant to qualify and be licensed as an insolvency practitioner (IP) with ICAEW.
 By choosing ICAEW as your single regulator, we can reduce the administrative burden and offer current and future IPs a wealth of benefits and support.
-Find out more.